Steeple Aston, Bicester, Oxfordshire, England, OX25 4QU

 almost 2 years by Gary Webb 4 / 5I enjoyed a September Saturday visit in warm sunshine.
 The garden was peaceful, only after midday did any number of other visitors arrive with colourful picnics to adorn the lawns around the ponds.

-about 3 years by Selina Botham - Garden designer 4 / 5You feel a bit like you are sneaking a peak at a private garden when you visit Rousham and this adds somehow to the treat...
+over 3 years by Selina Botham - Garden designer 4 / 5You feel a bit like you are sneaking a peak at a private garden when you visit Rousham and this adds somehow to the treat...
 I think this is mainly because there is no one to welcome you and take your money instead there is a ticket machine.
 You just follow the signs and turn the corner...

 almost 4 years by Richard 5 / 5beautiful gardens